 The primary result of this work is the fully functional prototype of the BIS application, which acts as a use case demo for the process engine as well as for the GCM framework.
 Additional results have been gained by critically evaluating the application and experimenting with it.
-Firstly, it has been successfully deployed on various hardware platforms ranging from one multi-core PC to heterogeneous sets of clusters as provided by the Grid5000 project [21].
+Firstly, it has been successfully deployed on various hardware platforms ranging from one multi-core PC to heterogeneous sets of clusters as provided by the Grid5000 project (The Grid5000 Project, 2008).
 Switching hardware platforms did not require changing a single line of functional code, only the infrastructure part of the XML deployment descriptor required modification.
 The strict separation of concerns and the autonomic functionality implemented within the GCM framework have turned out to be the main factors leading to this flexibility.
 The former ensures that resources are never directly referenced in the source code while the latter provides autonomic adaptation to the performance properties of the hardware in use.

-Secondly, functionality and autonomic behaviour of the application has been verified using Grid5000.
-The BIS has been started using 50 workers (one per node), a DB holding 50000 identities (approx. 400 MB), and a QoS contract mandating a partition size of 1000 identities/worker.
-At runtime, the contract has been updated to 800 (\pm 10%) identities/worker.
-Thereupon, the AM has successfully detected 7 contract violations and each time reconfigured the DP skeleton by adding one additional worker until a partition size of 877 identities/worker was reached at 57 workers/nodes.
-During this experiment, every reconfiguration operation took about 9 seconds in which the complete DB has been redistributed (from the node hosting the whole database to the nodes hosting the workers of the data parallel BS) by the ABC.
-When identification requests where issued during reconfiguration, they where queued automatically by the skeleton and processed as soon as reconfiguration was completed.
-For the given DB size, each identification request required around 10 seconds to be processed.
+Secondly, functionality and autonomic behaviour of the application have been verified using Grid5000.
+The BIS has been started using 50 workers (one per node), a DB holding 50,000 identities (approx. 400 MB) and a QoS contract mandating a partition size of 1,000 identities/worker.
+At run-time, the contract has been updated to 800 ($\pm 10\%$) identities/worker.
+Thereupon, the AM has successfully detected 7 contract violations and each time reconfigured the DP skeleton by adding 1 additional worker until a partition size of 877 identities/worker was reached at 57 workers/nodes.
+During this experiment, every reconfiguration operation took about 9 sec in which the complete DB has been redistributed (from the node hosting the whole database to the nodes hosting the workers of the data parallel BS) by the ABC.
+When identification requests were issued during reconfiguration, they were queued automatically by the skeleton and processed as soon as reconfiguration was completed.
+For the given DB size, each identification request required around 10 sec to be processed.
 This means that each reconfiguration operation roughly decreases the throughput of the BIS by one identification for any given timeframe.
 Therefore, if the BIS is used in a very dynamic environment requiring frequent reconfiguration, the number of occurrences of reconfigurations may be sensibly reduced by adopting more aggressive parallelism degree variation policies, in such a way the overall overhead is reduced.
-Such more aggressive policies at the moment consist in varying the constant Δ_w that defines the number of workers to be added/removed when reconfiguring the parallelism degree of a BS.
-As shown in [17], the evaluation of such Δ_w can also take in account the overhead and the delay of the reconfiguration itself by using historical data.
-In the BS/GCM framework we are currently investigating the possibility to use a kind of exponential backoff increase/decrease protocol.
+Such more aggressive policies at the moment consist in varying the constant $\Delta{\rm w}$ that defines the number of workers to be added/removed when reconfiguring the parallelism degree of a BS.
+As shown in Aldinucci et al. (2009b), the evaluation of such Δ_w can also take in account the overhead and the delay of the reconfiguration itself by using historical data.
+In the BS/GCM framework, we are currently investigating the possibility to use a kind of exponential back-off increase/decrease protocol.
 All those cases, of course, rely on the possibility to effectively monitor the increase/decrease achieved in the BS performance as a consequence of the parallelism degree adaptation.